-Kowalski's has partnered with Twin Cities registered dietitian Susan Moores to help give you the most up-to-date, trustworthy, useful food and health information we can.
+Kowalski's partners with Twin Cities registered dietitian Susan Moores to help give you the most up-to-date, trustworthy, useful food and health information we can.
 Besides the information Sue creates for us in the store and on this website, here are some other helpful food and health sites.

 Source of trustworthy, science-based food and nutrition information.